-Here are some simple examples using the xdmp:node-insert-before(), xdmp:insert-node-after(), and xdmp:node-replace() functions at the element level.
-These examples assume that both roles have document insert/node-update permissions as well as read permissions for the document and that the guery rolesets are configured correctly.
+Here are some simple examples using the xdmp:node-insert-before(), xdmp:insert-nodeafter(), and xdmp:node-replace() functions at the element level.
+These examples assume that both roles have document insert/node-update permissions as well as read permissions for the document and that the query rolesets are configured correctly.